dropqcom/titanic_scala/README.md

 # titanic_scala
+functional programming

-using scala and naive bayes
+using scala and naive bayes on the titanic dataset